-In any request for an appeal, the burden of proof lies with the party requesting the appeal, because the Hearing Officer’s decision will be presumed to have been decided reasonably and appropriately.
+In any request for an appeal, the burden of proof lies with the party requesting the appeal, because the decision by the Title IX Coordinator or designee and/or the Hearing Officer will be presumed to have been made reasonably and appropriately.
 Appeals are not intended to be a rehearing of the matter.
 The scope of the appeal will be limited only to the permissible grounds outlined above that have been accepted for review.
 In most cases, appeals are confined to a review of the written documentation or record of the original hearing and pertinent documentation regarding the grounds for appeal.
-The Appeals Officer may speak to the Investigator, the Hearing Officer, or the parties, as appropriate.
-The Appeals Officer will defer to the original Hearing Officer’s decision, making changes to the Hearing Officer’s findings only where there is clear error.
+The Appeals Officer may speak to the Title IX Coordinator or designee, Investigator, the Hearing Officer, or the parties, as appropriate.
+The Appeals Officer will defer to the original decision by the Title IX Coordinator or designee or Hearing Officer, making changes to the findings only where there is clear error.

-Written requests for appeal must be submitted within three (3) business days following delivery of the notice of the outcome.
+Written requests for appeal must be submitted within three (3) business days following delivery of the notice of the dismissal and/or outcome.
 Each party may respond in writing to any appeal submitted by the other party.
 Written responses must be submitted within three (3) business days following delivery of the notice of the written appeal.
 Written requests for appeal submitted by one party will be shared with the other party.

+If the appeal of a Formal Complaint is granted, the Formal Complaint will be reinstated and the Title IX Coordinator will initiate a prompt, thorough, and impartial investigation of Prohibited Conduct in accordance with the Investigation Procedure outlined in Section IV of these Procedures.
+The decision of the Appeals Officer will be final and not subject to further appeal under the Title IX Policy.

+If the appeal of a Formal Complaint is denied, the matter is closed, and the Title IX Coordinator’s decision stands as final.
+The Appeals Officer will issue a written decision describing the result of the appeal and the rationale for the result.
+The appeal decision will be provided simultaneously to both parties no later than fifteen (15) business days after all written responses are received.

-If an appeal is granted, the Appeals Officer may remand the case to the Hearing Officer and provide instructions regarding the nature and extent of its reconsideration.
+If an appeal of a determination of responsibility and/or imposed disciplinary sanction(s) is granted, the Appeals Officer may remand the case to the Hearing Officer and provide instructions regarding the nature and extent of its reconsideration.
 The Hearing Officer will act promptly to reconsider the matter consistent with those instructions.
 Following reconsideration, the finding of the Hearing Officer or the sanction imposed by the Hearing Officer will be final and not subject to further appeal under the Title IX Policy.

 Alternatively, the Appeals Officer may modify the Hearing Officer’s decision and/or sanction in accordance with the Title IX Policy and these Procedures.

-If the appeal is denied, the matter is closed, and the Hearing Officer’s decision stands as final.
+If the appeal of a determination of responsibility and/or imposed sanction(s) is denied, the matter is closed, and the Hearing Officer’s decision stands as final.
 The Appeals Officer will issue a written decision describing the result of the appeal and the rationale for the result.
 The appeal decision will be provided simultaneously to both parties no later than fifteen (15) business days after all written responses are received.